pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 Click the :btn-icon:fa3-plus: Add a new requirement: button.
 Select the "Resource type" that is necessary for this date.
 Under "Amount", specify the amount of resources of this type that are necessary, usually `1`.
-If you need more personell, rooms, or pieces of equipment, enter the number you need.
+If you need more staff, rooms, or pieces of equipment, enter the number you need.

 You can use the "Cost per unit" field to specify an expected cost per individual resource.
 For instance, the value in this field might represent the fee paid to the guide for each completed tour.